bastien74570/ppg_challenge/README.md

 - wavelet: mean and std over time for  frequencies between [0-5Hz].
 Here I had an issue,it was too computationally expensive and I had to downsample the signal.

 <h1> Scripts </h1>
 If you wish to reproduce the results I send, you can simply run run_script.py to get the predictions.
-Due to lack of time, the deep learning approach didnt bring correct results.
-The preferred features for the DL approach are wavelets which were two computationaly expensive.
+Due to lack of time, the deep learning approach didnt bring correct results (r2: 0.5-0.6) The preferred features for the DL approach are wavelets which were too computationaly expensive.